School IPM 2020 is a long-term collaborative initiative working to reduce pest problems and pesticide hazards in U.S. schools.

 We hold regular calls with the National School IPM Steering and Advisory Committee which is made up of two leaders from each of four regional school IPM working groups (Northeast, North Central, Southern, and Western) and steers the implementation of the School IPM 2020 Pest Management Strategic Plan in the regions.
 Members of the regional working groups are representatives from each state within the region.

-The North Central School IPM Working Group has worked to increase IPM adoption in schools in the North-Central region since 2008.
-Find out who the working group members are and what we currently work on.
+The North Central School Working Group has worked to increase IPM adoption in schools in the North-Central region since 2008.
+Find out who the working group members are.
 Members include Integrated Pest Management professionals, scientists, researchers and experts from land grant university IPM programs, government, private industry, and nonprofit representatives.

 The Pest Defense for Healthy Schools – Free Online IPM Training for School Staff